Franklyn Barrett: Drama director

 In August 1911 Barrett returned to Australia from an overseas trip and decided to make drama films for Wests.
 He helped build their new studio.
 His first film for the company appears to have been a film of the stage play The Christian (1911) followed by All for Gold, or Jumping the Claim, although All for Gold was released first.
 Barrett said in October 1911, "I have had more pleasure in cinematographing All for Gold, for West's than in all the others [films he made] put together."
 Barrett continued to make documentary or scenic films for West's such as the 1911 Melbourne Cup.
 He made a series of thrillers for the company, often with the same cast: The Strangler's Grip (1912), The Mystery of the Black Pearl (1912), The Eleventh Hour (1912) and A Silent Witness (1913).

 In 1913 West's merged with Australasian Films and Barrett joined the Fraser Film Release and Photographic Company, for whom he directed A Blue Gum Romance (1913) and The Life of a Jackeroo (1913).
 He also shot Pommy Arrives in Australia (1913) for director Raymond Longford.
 In December 1913 Barrett left on an overseas trip for two years.

 Barrett returned to Australia in December 1915 having bought the rights to the novel The Pioneeers, which he then adapted into a film.
 He worked as a cinematographer on films such as The Joan of Arc of Loos (1916), Raymond Longford's The Mutiny of the Bounty (1916) and Jack Gavin's The Murder of Captain Fryatt (1917).
 Barrett intended to make a film with Dorothy Brunton but when she became unavailable obtained the rights to The Monk and the Woman (1917).
 He made the war film Australia's Peril (1917) and shot footage for A Romance of the Burke and Wills Expedition of 1860 (1918).

 Barrett was cinematographer (and possibly uncredited director) on the first two movies from Snowy Baker, The Enemy Within (1918) and The Lure of the Bush (1918), co producing the latter.
+Around this time he and the author of "Lure of the Bush", Percy Reay, registered for copyright "The Adventures of Barry Lupino Detective".

-He directed the film adaptation of the stage hit Struck Oil (1919).
+He directed the film adaptation Struck Oil (1919) of the stage hit.

-In 1920 he was part of the Golden Wattle Film Syndicate which made the film adaptation of the stage hit The Breaking of the Drought (19120), directed by Barrett.
+In 1920 he was part of the Golden Wattle Film Syndicate which made the film adaptation of the stage success The Breaking of the Drought, written by Reay and directed by Barrett.
 Barrett then formed his own film company with solicitor Barry Kenward, with whom he made three features: A Girl of the Bush (1921), Know Thy Child (1921) and A Rough Passage (1922).
-This company eventually folded in May 1922.
+This company folded in May 1922.